buildsi/Smeagle/README.md

 of a binary that is enough to determine ABI compatibility.
 The name is subject to change. :)

 To cleanly separate the library and subproject code, the outer `CMakeList.txt` only defines the library itself while the tests and other subprojects are self-contained in their own directories.
 During development it is usually convenient to [build all subprojects at once](#build-everything-at-once).

+## Versions

+Currently, the [VERSION](VERSION) file is only parsed into the automated container build, and this container is used for the [build-abi-containers](https://github.com/buildsi/build-abi-containers) repository.
+It is not parsed into Smeagle proper.

 ## Develop using a container